 Assignment Design Resources

-Ask the librarians for help.
-The librarians can help you locate or create and embed support/scaffolding materials so that your students can concentrate on the course content and their learning, rather than the process.
+The librarians can help you design or locate an applicable research asignment.
+They can also help you locate and embed support/scaffolding materials, so that your students can concentrate on the course content and their learning, rather than getting frustrated over the minutia of the research process.

 Support elements are crucial for student comprehension and successful completion of research assignments and should be included in instructions whenever possible.